jmnarloch/rxjava-spring-boot-starter/README.md

 ## Setup

-Add the Spring Cloud starter to your project:
+Add the Spring Boot starter to your project:

 ```xml
 <dependency>